New Volkswagen ID.3 vs Tesla Model 3: rivals comparison

 Electric cars are becoming increasingly popular because battery technology is improving and more affordable EVs are arriving.
 But while our list of the cheapest electric cars is a good starting point if you want to jump from petrol pump to plug, these two cars - the Volkswagen ID.3 and Tesla Model 3 - are set to be among the best-sellers.

 If it’s familiarity you’re after, the ID.3 will appeal.
-You can think of it as a futuristic Volkswagen Golf; it’s a similar size and shape, and it’s thought that the cheapest ID.3 will cost the same as a mid-spec Golf.
+You can think of it as a futuristic Volkswagen Golf; it’s a similar size and shape, and isn’t significantly more expensive than a mid-spec Golf - especially when you factor in the ID.3’s much lower running costs.

 For some, switching to an electric car is a chance to experience something completely different to run-of-the-mill petrol and diesel cars, and here the Model 3 suits the bill.
 The blanked-off grille highlights the lack of an engine, and it looks futuristic without being deliberately wacky like the BMW i3.
 Inside, it’s modern, clean and minimalist; there are no dials in front of you because everything’s controlled through the central touchscreen.

-While these cars aren’t exact rivals, both offer low running costs (electric cars are free to tax and recharging costs a fraction of a tank of fuel) and environmentally friendly zero-emission driving.
+While these cars aren’t exact rivals, you’d likely consider a Model 3 if you were looking at a high-spec ID.3 and vice versa.
+Both offer low running costs (electric cars are free to tax and recharging costs a fraction of a tank of fuel) and environmentally friendly zero-emission driving.
 A quiet driving experience and brisk acceleration are rewards for EV buyers, too.

 Prices and specifications

-The Tesla is more expensive, with prices ranging from £43,500 to £56,500, making it a closer rival to the BMW 3 Series and Audi A4 than the ID.3.
-Every Model 3 comes with powered, heated front seats, sat nav and a tinted glass roof, while more expensive versions come with a ‘Premium’ interior upgrade.
+The Tesla is more expensive, with prices ranging from £40,500 to £56,500, making it a closer rival to the BMW 3 Series and Audi A4 than the ID.3.
+Every Model 3 comes with powered, heated front seats, sat nav, wireless charging for two phones and a tinted glass roof, while more expensive versions come with a ‘Premium’ interior upgrade.
+This adds heated rear seats, LED fog lamps, floor mats and a year’s worth of ‘premium’ connectivity, compared to just 30 days for the cheapest car’s ‘Partial Premium’ interior.

 But if you’re looking for minimalism and distinctiveness, there’s no car interior like that of the Tesla Model 3.
 The trim pieces and air vents stretch from door-to-door, running behind the huge tablet-like touchscreen that you’ll use for the vast majority of functions.
 Even the lights, wipers and door mirrors are operated through the screen.
 Because it also shows all the driver’s necessary information, there’s no screen behind the steering wheel.

-It’s safe to assume that the ID.3 will feature plenty of the same state-of-the-art technology as the Mk8 Golf, and Volkswagen will want to roll out its Car2X software on more models.
+The ID.3 features plenty of the same state-of-the-art technology as the Mk8 Golf, and Volkswagen will want to roll out its Car2X software on more models.
 This communicates with other cars about local traffic jams, roadworks and hazards.
 Alongside that is Amazon Alexa voice control, Apple and Android connectivity, while you’ll also be able to have an augmented reality head-up display and, eventually, autonomous driving.
+It was a little disappointing, however, that early cars have suffered software bugs and delays; we’re hoping VW gets this sorted quickly.

 As you might expect from Tesla, the Model 3 is full of tech too.
 It may be smaller and cheaper than the Tesla Model S and Tesla Model X, but it still comes with the option of Autopilot ‘full self-driving’ (where the law currently allows).
 Your smartphone can be the key to lock and unlock the car, and the aforementioned touchscreen should be a tech lover’s best friend.

-Euro NCAP hasn’t tested the Volkswagen ID.3 yet, but we’d expect a full five-star score.
-It’ll have a range of safety technologies like lane-keeping assist, autonomous emergency braking and pedestrian detection.
+As we expected, given the technology on board, Euro NCAP has given the ID.3 a full five-star score.
+It has a range of safety technologies like lane-keeping assist, autonomous emergency braking and pedestrian detection.
 The Tesla has been scrutinised, and its five-star rating included the highest-ever score for driver assistance tech, at 94%.
 Adult safety was rated at 96%, too.

 Driving and performance

-Even the cheapest Standard Plus Tesla Model 3 offers 254 miles of range, and Long Range versions increase the possible driving distance to 348 miles.
+Even the cheapest Standard Plus Tesla Model 3 offers around 260 miles of range, and Long Range versions increase the possible driving distance to over 350 miles.
 Tesla’s Supercharger network (which came top in our Driver Power chargepoint survey) is no longer free to use, but the Model 3 also has a CCS charging point and is therefore the first Tesla to be compatible with other charging stations.
 Superchargers take half an hour to recharge the battery to 80%, while a 7kW wallbox fully recharges the battery in 12 hours.